J.P. Morgan Asset Management Expands ETF Lineup: JPMorgan Nasdaq Equity Premium Income ETF (JEPQ)

-JPMAM's first ETF to invest primarily in the equity securities of large cap companies listed on the Nasdaq Stock Exchange.
+JPMAM's first ETF to invest primarily in the equity securities of large cap companies listed on The Nasdaq Stock Market®

-NEW YORK, May 2, 2022 /PRNewswire/ -- J.P.
-Morgan Asset Management (JPMAM) today announced the launch of JPMorgan Nasdaq Equity Premium Income ETF (JEPQ), the firm's first ETF to list on the Nasdaq Stock Exchange.
-The active equity ETF seeks to deliver an attractive distributable yield while also delivering a significant portion of the returns associated with the fund's primary benchmark, the Nasdaq 100 Index, with less volatility.
+NEW YORK, May 4, 2022 /PRNewswire/ -- J.P.
+Morgan Asset Management today announced the launch of JPMorgan Nasdaq Equity Premium Income ETF (JEPQ), the firm's first ETF to list on The Nasdaq Stock Market®.
+The active equity ETF seeks to deliver an attractive distributable yield while also delivering a significant portion of the returns associated with the fund's primary benchmark, the Nasdaq-100 Index®, with less volatility.

 The fund will be managed by 35-year industry veteran Hamilton Reiner as the lead portfolio manager alongside portfolio managers Eric Moreau and Andrew Stern.